Skip to main content

 This has been a difficult decision, but due to [brief reason if appropriate: a change in personal circumstances / another opportunity / an unexpected situation], I am no longer able to move forward with the role.

-Please let me know if there is anything I can do to make this transition easier from my side.
+Please let me know if there is anything I can do to make this transition easier from my end.
 I wish [Company Name] continued success and hope you find the right person for the position soon.

 Sincerely,